 Call your doctor right away if you notice any of these side effects:

-- Burning, redness, swelling, or pain when the needle or tube is placed.
+- Burning, redness, swelling, or pain when the needle is placed.

 - Chest pain.

 - Confusion, headache, or trouble thinking clearly.

 - Dry mouth, increased thirst, muscle cramps, nausea, or vomiting.

 - Numbness and tingling in your hands, feet, and around the mouth.